BlockstreamResearch/codex32/docs/wallets.md

 1. The user should then enter the remaining shares, in the same manner as the first.
    * The wallet SHOULD pre-fill the header (threshold value and identifier).
    * If the user tries to repeat an already-entered share index, they should be prevented from entering additional data until it is corrected, with the exception that `?` may be used as a share index arbitrarily many times.
 The wallet may guide the user by indicating that a share index has been repeated; if the user indicates that they are not repeating the share, the share index SHOULD be replaced by `?`.
-   * If the checksum fails, the wallet MAY attempt correction by deleting and/or inserting up to 3 characters.
+   * If the checksum fails, the wallet MAY attempt correction by deleting and/or inserting characters.
 However, the wallet MUST assume the valid length of all subsequent shares is equal to the valid length of the first share, so the number of characters inserted and deleted must net out to the correct length.
 1. For all codex32 strings, if the entered string does not pass the checksum but the wallet is able to correct the errors (by substitution, insertion and/or deletion), the wallet MUST show the corrected string to the user and request confirmation that the corrected string **exactly matches** the user's copy of the data.
 The wallet MAY highlight the locations of changed characters.
 The wallet MUST NOT silently apply corrections without approval from the user.
 1. Once all shares are entered, the wallet should recover the master seed and import this.